Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Symmetric clipping: fixing sign asymmetry in GRPO clipping and restoring within-group exchangeability

-This appendix provides a \textbf{symmetric clipping} formulation to fix the \textbf{sign asymmetry} in GRPO-type clipped surrogates discussed in Appendix~\ref{app:grpo-clip} (other GRPO variants like DAPO/DCPO/SSPO can be similarly adjusted): The standard GRPO objective triggers $\min/\max$ branches for $A>0$ and $A<0$, respectively, which causes different \emph{effective coefficients} even for identical token ratios $r$ within a group, thus breaking the intra-group cancellation for shared tokens.
+This appendix provides a \textbf{symmetric clipping} scheme that fixes the \textbf{sign asymmetry} of the GRPO-style clipped surrogate objective discussed in Appendix~\ref{app:grpo-clip}.
+Other GRPO variants such as DAPO, DCPO, and SSPO can be adjusted similarly.
+The standard GRPO objective triggers different $\min/\max$ branches for $A>0$ and $A<0$.
+Consequently, even when all trajectories in a group have the same token ratio $r$, their \emph{effective coefficients} can differ, breaking within-group cancellation of the shared token.